xinyacheung/xinyacheung/README.md

 -->

 - 🎓 I’m currently a PhD candidate of theoretical physics
-- 🌱 I’m currently working on neuroscience and brain cognition
+- 🌱 I’m currently working on complex networks and brain cognition
-- 👯 I’m looking to collaborate on Prof. Gang Yan and Prof. Bradley C. Love
+- 👯 I’m currently working with Prof. Gang Yan (Tongji University) and Prof. Bradley C. Love (UCL, University College London)
 - ⚡️ I like taking great videos while travelling⛷ 🏊 🎼 🏖 ✈️, cooking and enjoying delicious food and writing peoms.
 - 💬 If you have any question, just ask me.